a104437ana/sakura-garden/README.md

 ⚠️ The garden may take a minute to appear after the workflow runs for the first time, but after that it will always be there and update automatically every day based on your GitHub activity

-You can see an example of this setup in action [here](https://github.com/a104437ana/a104437ana)

 ## Features
 - 🌸 Transforms your GitHub contributions into a beautiful garden
 - :octocat: Updates automatically based on your GitHub activity